-Wednesday afternoon we got off work a bit early as tomorrow is a national holiday.
+Wednesday afternoon you could feel the hustle and bustle on the eve of a national holiday.
 The Mid Autumn Festival celebration starts in the evening with family celebrations, dinner, lantern lighting and the eating of Moon Cake.
 Thursday is the holiday and has given me the first day to really start exploring the city.
 In the evening I headed out to one of the Lantern Festivals taking place in Victoria Park, a green space and popular venue that is surrounded by skyscrapers looming from above.

 Walking from the Causeway Bay MTR Station I made my way through the Fashion Walk shopping area and into Victoria Park where all the action was taking place.
 It was easy to find and easy to get to as the cities public transportation is some of the best in the world.

 I spent a few hours gazing at the lights and lanterns, some of the entertainment playing on a few different stages, looked through a few of the vendors selling hand made wares and off coarse my favorite- just people watching.